How to Prevent HVAC Condensation Problems

 To reduce the risk of blockages:

-- Monitor for slow drainage or water buildup near the unit
+- Monitor for slow drainage, standing water, or dampness around the air handler

-- Watch for signs of overflow during heavy cooling use
+- Watch for overflow during long cooling cycles or very humid weather

 Drain line issues often develop gradually, which is why they are frequently overlooked until water begins to pool.
 If you want to verify whether your system is draining correctly, reviewing how to inspect HVAC drain lines for blockages can help you identify early warning signs.